It’s that time of year again when Asian lady beetles invade homes for a warmer habitat.

 Identification

 The Asian lady beetle (Harmonia axyridis) is native to Asia [1].
-They were introduced to the United States to help combat aphids and other pests.
+It was introduced to the United States to help combat aphids and other pests.

-They go by different names.
-Some of these names include fake ladybugs, Chinese beetles, false ladybugs, colored ladybugs, Asian ladybird beetles, and Japanese ladybugs.
+These beetles have many names, like fake ladybugs, Chinese beetles, and false ladybugs.
+Other names include colored ladybugs, Asian ladybird beetles, and Japanese ladybugs.

 At certain times of the year, these beetles become a problem for some homeowners, invading their houses in large numbers.
 When disturbed, they often let out an awful odor and stain surfaces with yellowish secretions.